 Textline’s Automations are taking the place of - and expanding upon! - our Auto Response features.
-They're a more powerful tool to give you increased flexibility with automatic responses and other actions, and will allow you to control elements of your Conversations with things like key words, response timing, and automatic Conversation assignments to Agents on your Textline team.
+They're a more powerful tool to give you increased flexibility with automatic responses and other actions, and will allow you to control elements of your Conversations with things like key words, response timing, and automatic Conversation assignments to Agents in your Textline organization.

 If you previously had Auto Responses set in Textline, these will automatically transfer over to reflect your previous setup in the new format.